masa-su/pixyz/README.md

         h = F.relu(self.fc2(h))
         return {"probs": F.sigmoid(self.fc3(h))}
 ```
-Once defined, we can create instances from these classes.
+Once defined, we can create these instances from them.
 ```python
 p = Generator()
 q = Inference()
 ```

 If you want to use distributions which don't need to be defined with DNNs, you just create new instance from `pixyz.distributions.*`.
-In VAE, p(z) is defined as the standard normal distribution.
+In VAE, p(z) is usually defined as the standard normal distribution.
 ```python
 loc = torch.tensor(0.)
 scale = torch.tensor(1.)
 prior = Normal(loc=loc, scale=scale, var=["z"], dim=64, name="p_prior")
 ```

-If you want to see what type of distribution and architecture each instance defines, just `print` them!
+If you want to see what kind of distribution and architecture each instance defines, just `print` them!
 ```python
 print(p)
 >> Distribution: